Ramblurr/ts-enum-tools/README.md

 TypeScript Enum Tools
 ==

-The TypeScript enum can lend powerful intellisense capabilities, but they leave a few things to be desired with regard to flexibility.
+The TypeScript enum can lend powerful intellisense capabilities, but a few additional things are needed to use them in many situations.
 These tools help deal with situations where either flag or string enums are necessary.

 ### Installation and use